Website Updated & Viola Zither built, December 2017

 The website is updated after a long while and I hopefully will be more active again here.
-The website has been neglected much for that time being.
-Expect more music and activity to come.
+The website has been neglected much for that time being due to health problems I suffer from.
+Expect more music and activity again.
 A lot of ideas where made however during the past months without planning out something specific.
 I have been searching new things for the studio - activity in other ways, people don't see or hear perse but is often the heart of everything.
 I found a few new signal processors and some other stuff.
 I very much like the tube echo I've found.

-Another thing would be, not so important in the context of what I do but in regards to the older post (previous post about Ondes, for who cares); I've met with Chris Maene.
+Another thing would be (previous post about Ondes); I've met with Chris Maene.
 I noticed right away that it wasn't the Ondes Martenot but it is the Ondioline (https://en.wikipedia.org/wiki/Ondioline).
-Both have a speaker yes, wich must've been the confusion.
+Both have a speaker wich must've been the confusion.
 They are similar and I was equally impressed.
 The Ondioline is one of the first synths built, roughly speaking.
 Truly an honour to see it.
 Sadly it is in very rough condition and should be serviced.
 Much congratulations to Chris.
 Impressive museum pieces, hats off.

 Me and my Father made another Waterphone a while back but this new one is much better.
 I chose the materials with thought.
-They are rich in quality and sound.
-The welding was difficult, the materials are hard to weld well together.
+They are rich in quality and sound (bronze and copper).
+The welding was difficult: the materials are hard to weld well together.
 The waiting is rewarding.
 The sound is rather cinematic and I often miss these deep long tones that can sound like a horn (Listen to the Megabass Waterphone for example).
-My echo has a shorter decay but in some way warmer, simply put it sounds different.
+My echo has a shorter decay but in some way warmer, simply put it sounds different..two different waterphones.
 The echo grows a lot though when bowing all rods simultaneously and repeatedly.
-My hunch is that, this is due that it's not flattened.
-Lesser is; the instrument has quite a weight but it is a lush studio instrument undoubtedly, should make a fitting stand..
+The instrument has quite a weight but it is a lush studio instrument undoubtedly.

 Some waterharps are called the 'The Whaler', 'The Megabass', 'Orca' etc. I decided to call this one 'The Horror Waterphone' because simply that is how it sounds, ha!
 A Waterphone is known to sound eerie allready but you get the idea.